zmn-hamid/Godot-Debloat-Array/README.md

 ## How To Customize

+- You can change the `process_` variables in the beginning of [debloat_array_inspector.gd file](addons/debloat_array/debloat_array_inspector.gd) to turn off/on one of the features of this plugin.
-You can change the styleboxes in `addons/debloat_array/styles/` to customize your experience.
+- You can change the styleboxes in `addons/debloat_array/styles/` to customize the looks.

 ## Attribution